 Identification of concurrent users

 Concurrent users were identified using the prescription dispensing dates, and days of supply in terms of defined daily dose (DDD), which was introduced by the WHO Collaborating Centre, to quantify drugs dispensed across different types of opioids [20].
 DDD corresponds to the estimated defined daily dose of a drug when used for its main indication in adults.
-The concurrent users consist of users for whom the supply in DDD quantity for one medicine overlaps with the supply day of the other.
-For instance, if an individual was dispensed 10 DDD opioids on 12 January followed by benzodiazepines dispensing on 19 January, then the person was identified as concurrent user for 3 days (i.e., 10+12 – 19).
+Concurrent users are those where the supply in DDD quantity for an opioid overlaps with the supply of a benzodiazepine.
+For example, an individual dispensed 10 DDD opioids on 12 January followed by benzodiazepines dispensing on 19 January, then the person was identified as concurrent user for 3 days (i.e., 10+12 – 19).

 Data analysis

 The outcome measures included number of individual users and duration of concurrent use, most common type of opioid and benzodiazepine dispensing, and predictors of concurrent users.
 Number of users were computed for men and women, states and territories, and age-groups, stratified across the years (2013-2016).
 As the data was a 10% sample, for computing number of users per 1000 people, the numbers were multiplied by 10.
-Using direct standardization approach [23] number of concurrent users in the individual LGAs were adjusted for age and sex structure of Australian national population.
+Using direct standardization approach [23], the number of concurrent users in the individual LGAs were adjusted for the age and sex structure of the Australian national population.
 The standardised rates are hypothetical rates that would have been observed if the population we studied had the same age and sex distribution as the Australian national population, while all other factors remained unchanged.
-Based on tertile distribution of four-year average of standardized concurrent user numbers, all LGAs were categorized into three types: low, moderate and high and reflected in the Australian map.
+Based on tertile distribution of four-year average of standardized concurrent user numbers, all LGAs were categorized into three types: low, moderate and high and reflected on the Australian map.

-To examine the variation in type of drug being dispensed among the concurrent and non-concurrent users a drug of choice (both for opioid and benzodiazepine) was identified for everyone based on total amount of DDD dispensed during the four-year of study period.
+To examine the variation in type of drug being dispensed among the concurrent and non-concurrent users, a drug of choice (both for opioid and benzodiazepine) was identified for everyone based on total amount of DDD dispensed during the four-year of study period.
 If someone was dispensed tramadol and codeine, and the DDD amount for tramadol was higher than codeine, then tramadol was identified as drug of choice for this person.

 Two regression models were developed.
-Firstly, we run a multivariable logistic regression to identify the significant covariates of concurrent users.
-Secondly, given that there was a hierarchical structure (e.g., LGAs are nested in states) in the dataset, we performed likelihood test to compare random effects model against fixed effects model.
+Firstly, we ran a multivariable logistic regression to identify the significant covariates of concurrent users.
+Secondly, where the dataset had a hierarchical structure (e.g., LGAs are nested in states), we performed a likelihood test to compare random effects model against a fixed effects model.
 Statistically significant results (p<0.05) in this test implied that the random effect models were preferable for modelling this data.
 Accordingly, we conducted multilevel mixed effects negative binomial regression using meqrlogit commands of STATA program [24].

 All analyses were performed using Stata 13 (Stata Corp LP, College Station, TX, USA, 2011) and R software version 3.4.4 [25] was used for mapping and the tidyverse and tmap packages [26,27] to generate the maps.